soraasher/soraasher/README.md

 • Always quiet if I have nothing to talk about / randomly stops talking out of blue

-hiya !  i'm not that active on most social media platforms
+heya!  i'm not that active on most social media platforms

 —— dc , pt , etc